 Parents Need to Know

-Parents need to know that this is a dark, violent horror movie about battles to the death between vampires and werewolves.
+Parents need to know that Underworld is a dark, violent horror movie about battles to the death between vampires and werewolves.
 Non-stop action results in one grisly scene after another.
 The film contains countless bloody killings, decapitations, impalements, up-close vampire fang attacks, gun battles, point-blank shootings, and numerous gory transitions from human form into monstrous animal creatures.
-A few strong words are sprinkled throughout ("sonofabitch," multiple uses of "f--k," "s--t," "Jesus Christ").
+A few strong words are sprinkled throughout ("bitch," multiple uses of "f--k," "s--t," "Jesus Christ").
 Some characters smoke cigarettes, and it’s unclear whether vampires shown in a social setting multiple times are drinking red wine or blood.

 What's the story?

 UNDERWORLD begins with a stylish subway shoot-out.
 It turns out that there has been a centuries-long war between the vampires and the lycan.
 Now the lycan are very interested in a human doctor named Michael (Scott Speedman) and the vampires want to know why.
-Michael is rescued by Selene (Kate Beckinsdale), and he rescues her in return.
+Michael is rescued by Selene (Kate Beckinsale), and he rescues her in return.
 She is ordered to kill him.
 But he did save her life.
 And he is kind of cute.
 And you can tell they are meant for each other because while everyone else in the movie has slicked-back hair, Michael's and Selene's hair falls adorably over their eyes.

 Is it any good?